 Released in 2008 to great critical acclaim, ‘Train Tracks’ has become synonymous with Dylan’s legendary 1975 album, ‘Blood on the Tracks’.
 His travels from gig to gig across America are symbolised in the expanse of railway line, surrounded by an anonymous landscape.

 The train is a symbol featured in several of Dylan’s song lyrics, including ‘Freight Train Blues’, where he writes: ‘Well, the only thing that makes me laugh again/ Is a southbound whistle on a southbound train’.
-Upon its release, the image was a sell-out success – in no little part due to its honest aesthetic, something he is universally lauded for.
+Upon its release, the image was a sell-out success.

 Washington Green Retail Limited is authorised and regulated by the Financial Conduct Authority.
 Our registration number is 726395.
 Credit provided subject to age and status.
 Terms & Conditions Privacy Cookies V12 Finance